EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

         excerpt
 ```

-Next, in the code below, we delete then recreate the page and pass in the array of allowed statuses as a variable.
+Next, in the code below, we delete then recreate the "processed" page and pass in the array of allowed statuses as a variable.

 - Notes:
   - Using this method, I did NOT have to `JSON.stringify()` the array.
 Apparently Gatsby automatically does that for you when you use the `context` object.